Fornication/Arkays-Commandment/README.md

   - Realistic : Enabled
 - Settings → Fork Lightning :
   - Minimum Fork Distance : 1

-#### Take Notes!
-- Controls
-  - Set your controls if you wish to use it, if you don't want to use it, put them far away from your main controls.

 #### Tentapalooza
 - Set all tents from "No Protection" to "Rain & Snow"